ga4gh/ga4gh-schemas/doc/source/api/api_design.rst

 API.
 The request and response payloads are similar to ``features/search``.

-Terms within a query are combined via AND e.g
+Terms within a query are combined via AND e.g:

 ::